-Each student has to prepare an individual 7-minute presentation on any topic relating to "Smart Life Planning."
-The primary source of reference is based on the book 'ฉันเปลี่ยนเพราะเงียนเป้า' (แสงอรุณเลิศ, 2558); however, additional contents from other sources are encouraged in order to achieve the presentation goal, e.g., persuasion, education, challenge or entertainment, etc., set by the presenter.
-The scheduled dates for the presentation are during Week 9's through Week 12's class meetings.
+Each student has to prepare an individual 7-minute presentation on a specified topic, based on an assigned book (See above).
+However, additional contents from other sources are encouraged in order to achieve the presentation goal, e.g., persuasion, education, challenge or entertainment, etc., set by the presenter.
+The scheduled dates for the presentation are during Week 8's through Week 12's class meetings.
 See the specific date for the final individual presentations for each group in the schedule of class activities below.
 Each student will complete the presentation test in the order as displayed on the formal registration list issued by the Center for Education Services (CES).